AKxy4321/AI_DataAnalyst/README.md

 - Ensure data files are in supported formats (.csv, .json, .xlsx).
 - For large datasets, consider performance optimizations.
 - AI-generated summaries are based on analysis results and user prompts.

-Feel free to adjust any sections according to your specific needs or project details!